-- E-Groups: The Fanconi Anemia Research Fund manages two online Support Groups, which allows adults with FA and families affected by FA to exchange questions and information with others affected by FA.
-Many families find the E-group to be a valuable and readily available source of information to help them deal with the diagnosis and effects of Fanconi anemia.
-To request to join an E-group, contact Teresa Kennedy, our Director of Family Support Services: E-mail: [email protected], Telephone: 541-687-4658, Toll-free within the United States: 1-888-FANCONI (888-326-2664).
+- Online Support Group: The Fanconi Anemia Research Fund manages a "secret" Facebook support group, which allow adults with FA and parents of children with FA to exchange questions and information with others affected by FA.
+Many families find the online community to be a valuable and readily available source of information to help them deal with the diagnosis and effects of Fanconi anemia.
+To request to join the group, contact Marie Sweeten, our Family Services Director: E-mail: [email protected], Telephone: 541-687-4658, Toll-free within the United States: 1-888-FANCONI (888-326-2664).

 - International Family Support Network: International families may wish to access additional support within their home countries.
 Our International Support page provides contact information for FA support groups around the world.

 The Family Directory is only accessible to those who are listed in it.
 To be included in the next update, please complete this form.
 For additional questions, please contact Marie Sweeten, our Family Services Director.

 The Fund provides education to those affected by FA.
 Our Annual Family Meeting brings specialists and families together, providing parents and adults with FA with the latest information on health care guidelines, as well as giving children with FA opportunities for leisure activities in a supportive environment.
 In addition, the Fund periodically sponsors FA information and support meetings to educate and inform families of the latest treatments for FA and meetings for adults with FA.

 A series of five videos about Fanconi anemia, produced by Víctor Graupera, a graduate student at the UAB (Barcelona, Spain) provides a great overview of FA.
 The videos are available both in English and in Spanish: